ology/Python-Music-CreatingRhythms/README.md

 The `neck*` methods generate binary necklaces of a certain length with or without specific constraints on their intervals.

 The `part*` methods are used to generate all possible partitions of an integer into smaller parts, either with or without specific constraints on the lengths of those parts.

+NB: Arguments are sometimes switched between book and software.

 ## METHODS